neuland/micro-frontends/README.md

 ## The DOM is the API

 [Custom Elements](https://developers.google.com/web/fundamentals/getting-started/primers/customelements), the interoperability aspect from the Web Components Spec, are a good primitive for integration in the browser.
 Each team builds their component using their web technology of choice and wraps it inside a Custom Element (e.g. `<order-minicart></order-minicart>`).
-The DOM specification of this particular element (tag-name, attributes & events) acts as the contract for other teams to use the component and its functionality without having to know the implementation.
+The DOM specification of this particular element (tag-name, attributes & events) acts as the contract for other teams.
+The advantage is that they can use the component and its functionality without having to know the implementation.

 But Custom Elements alone are not the solution to all our needs.
 To address universal rendering or routing we need additional pieces of software.